 Discussions, since they provide a reliable forum for learners to test out and develop their understanding of the objectives with their instructor and their peers.

-Drawings and illustrations to present visuals that may simplify understanding organizational and task structure.
+Drawings and illustrations to present visuals that may simplify understanding of organizational and task structure.

 Now that they have decided on their instructional methods, they fit those methods into the planning of each lesson as guided by Gagne’s “Nine Events of Instruction.”